valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.0.0/README.md

 In Valtimo 13, these feature toggles have been removed, and access control is now **enabled by default** for all features.
 As a result, additional access control permissions may need to be configured when upgrading to Valtimo 13 to ensure full access to all functionality.

+## Bugfixes

+* A warning message was incorrectly shown after submitting a start form.
+The warning appeared before the form loaded, after submission, and also when starting a supporting process or launching a process from a case widget.

+* In forms using the documenten-api-file upload component, submission sometimes failed when the uploader was the only required field.
+Uploading a file could also incorrectly enable the submit button even when other required fields were not completed.

+* In the form definitions table, the readonly column sometimes displayed English instead of Dutch translations.